cilginc/cilginc.github.io/_posts/2025-06-21-TryHackMe-Source.md

   path: /assets/img/2025-06-21-TryHackMe-Source/Source.png
 ---

-This is a write-up for a <https://tryhackme.com/room/source> room where I walk through the steps I took to solve the challenges and capture the flags.
+Howdy, fellow hackers!
+Welcome to my write-up for the [Source](https://tryhackme.com/room/source) room on TryHackMe.
+In this post, I'll walk you through the steps I took to pwn this box and grab those sweet, sweet flags.
+Let's get started!

 # Enumeration

 ## Nmap Scan

-I start with exporting the target machine IP adress as a enviroment variable:
+First things first, let's make our lives a little easier.
+I'm exporting the target IP to an environment variable so I don't have to type it a million times.

 ```bash
 export IP=10.10.178.7
 ```

-And running `nmap` scan on the target:
+With our variable set, it's time to unleash `nmap`:

 ```bash
 ❯ nmap -T4 -n -sC -sV -Pn -p- $IP